alexeicolin/javelin/README.md

     # apt-get install udev

-*Troubleshooting*: this warning is printed during init (probably related to `udev`), but whatever is broken did not bite so far:
+*Troubleshooting*: this warning is printed during init, but whatever is broken did not bite so far (when [building custom kernel](#custom-kernel), we get rid of this warning):

     [warn] CONFIG_SYSFS_DEPRECATED must not be selected ... (warning).
     [warn] Booting will continue in 30 seconds but many things will be broken ... (warning).